golanlevin/DrawingWithMachines/syllabus/60-225_syllabus_spring_2024.md

 * **Your first *No-Call, No-Show* event will reduce your semester grade by one letter (A→B).**
 * **Your second *No-Call, No-Show* event will cause you to fail the class (B→R).**

-There are very few situations in which you would be *literally unable* to send a brief message.
+There are very few situations in which a person is *literally unable* to send a brief message.
 That said, the following list of incapacitating emergencies (of you or a loved one) are—of course—acceptable excuses for a *No-Call, No-Show* absence:

 * Death of a family member, loved one, or friend
 * Serious injuries or accidents that pose a high risk to wellbeing